its-firoz/image-classification-example/README.md

 9. Pomegranate
 10. Pineapple

-# Step-1 : Dataset Collection and Preparation
+# Step-1 : Dataset(Images) Collection and Preparation

-For better Deep Learning based model we need large amount of data for  above fruit classes.
-For this we have to manually create the images or download from the internet. i have downloaded from kaggle https://www.kaggle.com/moltean/fruits and selected the above 10 class images from it.
+For better accuracy in Deep Learning based model we need large amount of data for training.
+For this we have to manually create the images of above classes or download from the internet.
+I have downloaded from kaggle https://www.kaggle.com/moltean/fruits and selected the above 10 class images from it.

 # Step-2 : Model Selection